Dockerfile-Template/mysql/README.md

 ## docker-compose
 1. volumes: data in mysql will be saved in the data folder
 ### Run docker-compose
-1. Build iamge: `docker-compose build --no-cache`
+1. Build image: `docker-compose build --no-cache`
 2. Delete images that are no longer in use: `docker image prune`
 3. Run docker: `docker-compose up`